UW-CALMA/datarescue/how-to-start/track-2-data-assessment.md

 # 🔍 Track 2 (Data Assessment)

-{% hint style="info" %}
-As of January 24, 2025 we are NOT actively accepting contributions to our internal forms.
-Please continue reading for information on how to submit records to existing ongoing projects.
-{% endhint %}

-This track focuses on finding and evaluating valuable and relevant at-risk data.This helps others be able to complete capturing tasks as they can depend on your “peer reviewed” assessment.
+This track focuses on finding and evaluating valuable and relevant at-risk data.
+This helps others be able to complete capturing tasks as they can depend on your “peer reviewed” assessment.

 **Tech Skill Level:** Intermediate